w3bdesign/dfweb-v2/README.md

 - Fully responsive design tested on all devices
 - Relevant aria labels added for all content
 - Devicon SVG icons for project icons
-- Tailwind CSS with JIT for styling
+- Tailwind CSS for styling
 - Google fonts with Lato

 ### Code quality: